mymggithub/Docker-Notes/README.md

 #### -Build the docker

-`docker build Dockerfile -t docker-username/my-custom-app`
+`docker build Dockerfile -t docker-username/my-custom-app` - this did not work for me like it said in the video

+`docker build -t docker-username/my-custom-app .` - Recomended

 #### -Push to public docker hub